rbitr/llm.f90/README.md

 ## Notice

-This is based on llama2.c by Andrej Karpathy https://github.com/karpathy/llama2.c It's based on a version of the code circa July 28, 2023.
-The project has since become way more complicated.
+This is based on llama2.c by Andrej Karpathy https://github.com/karpathy/llama2.c It was originally based on a version of the code circa July 28, 2023 and in partcular uses the model formats from that project.

+If you have trouble running anything or have comments, suggestions, feature requests, etc, please get in touch or open an issue.

 ## What

 LLaMA2 type LLM inference architecture implemented as a single Fortran file.
-The toy model uses the "Tiny Stories" checkpoint from the llama2.c project, and reproduces those results.
-It's a bit of a wall of code, but should make sense in the context of the ipython notebook linked below and the llama2.c project.
+Runs the "toy" models from llama2.c as well as the bigger LLaMA models.

-I've since found out there are Fortran implementations of inference for various GPT models: https://github.com/certik/fastgpt
+For Fortran implementations of inference for various GPT models see https://github.com/certik/fastgpt

 ## Why

-I saw a discussion last week about Fotran and realized I had never used it and it looked interesting: https://news.ycombinator.com/item?id=37295144

-This seemed like a good way to learn and explore Fortran for machine learning type programming.

-See also https://github.com/rbitr/llama2.ipynb my implementation in python.
-Python was easier, Fortran was more fun!

-## Impressions

-Things I liked:
+The future of LLM model inference (and foundation model inference generally) is in lightweight, dedicated programs, not further abstraction. llama.cpp and programs like it have emerged as better options compared to heavy python frameworks.
+The goal is to have simple source code that can be directly adapted or incorporated into a project as the inference layer.

+This started as a way to investigate what Fortran could bring to ML model inference, and so far I belive it compares very favorably.
+The intent now is to build out a more full featured program that can run models in competitive times and remain simple.

+Advantages of Fortran for ML:

+- compiled language
 - memory management
 - array slicing
-- intrinsics (higher level functions like `matmul`)
+- intrinsic functions like `matmul`
-- seemingly fast - with default compiler options, I get ~165 tokens/s with the 15M model from this implementation vs. 75 tokens/s from llama2.c on my 2021 Thinkpad.
-However, using OMP parallelization I get 250 tokens/s with llama2.c.
-- fun

-Interesting things (I could be wrong about some):

-- 1 based indexing (and off-by one errors can have a very subtle impact on output)
-- column major arrays
-- fixed size strings in arrays
-- no native way to tell if a string has trailing spaces (important for tokenization)
-- all the variables declared at the top
-- trims matrix operation results to fit arrays?
-- harder to find answers to questions
-- confusion about different standards; I think this is 2003 compliant
+- arguably an easier higher level language to work with vs C, if we can keep it simple
-- parallelization
+- various parallelization options

-Overall, I can see how Fortran is competitive with C for compiled ML applications that have lots of linear algebra and run naively on the cpu.
-It has the right intrinsic functions, handles memory more easily than C (though declarations are awkward) and handles arrays natively.
-It remains to be seen how easily it works with other accelerators (BLAS, etc).
+- easy to link in C code if needed

+Progress so far:

+- runs LLaMA style toy models and base models (tested up to 7B)
+- matches llama2.c for speed: see https://github.com/rbitr/llama2.f90/issues/3#issuecomment-1711905524
+- [sixteen bit quantization](https://github.com/rbitr/llama2.f90/tree/sixteen_bit).
+This is not optimized, it just stores the weights as 16-bit floats so that the models can use less memory overall.
+Runs a 3B model a 0.1 Tokens/s on my 2021 Thinkpad in < 8GB RAM.
+Compares (arguably) favorably with llama2.c that's reported to run the 7B model at .025 Tok/s on a M1 Airbook.

 ## How